Brokered CDs and TreasuryDirect Accounts

 Want guaranteed returns with government backing?
 I Bonds currently pay 4.03% (November 2025 - April 2026) with inflation protection.
 Brokered CDs offer 4.25-4.65% APY with FDIC insurance you can expand across multiple banks from one account.
 These are not exciting investments, but they are powerful tools for capital preservation, emergency funds, and the conservative slice of your portfolio.

-The durable lesson: TreasuryDirect gives you direct access to the safest securities in the world - backed by the US government with no default risk.
+The critical point: TreasuryDirect gives you direct access to the safest securities in the world - backed by the US government with no default risk.
 Brokered CDs let you build FDIC coverage far beyond the standard 250,000 limit by spreading across multiple banks.

 Brokered CDs: The Basics